 Course List Code Title Hours CHEM-316 Inorganic Chemistry 4 CHEM-330 Instrumental Analysis: Spectroscopy 4 or CHEM-331 Instrumental Analysis: Quantitative Methods Total Hours 8

-All students must take at least one course in each of the four areas of the Core Courses.
+All students with the exception of the Business-Oriented Separation Science Emphasis must take at least one course in each of the four areas of the Core Courses.

 |CHEM-413||Modern Inorganic Chemistry||3|